Comparison of the Migdal transition probabilities in electron-atom inelastic cross sections: Discussion and conclusion

 \section{Discussion and conclusion}

 The excitation/ionization probability from dark matter-nucleus scattering is compared to the electron-atom inelastic cross section.
 The differences are $\sim 30\ \%$ for Ar at 10 keV and $\sim 80\ \%$ for Xe compared with the database value shown in Fig.~\ref{fig:cross_section}.
 For Xe, the database value is limited and the differences may be improved for higher energy because the plane wave and the Coulomb wave approximation used for $u$-channel processes becomes better for high energy.
-Also, the approximation is not good for excitation cross sections because the excited states are approximated to the plane wave states.
+This approximation is not good for excitation cross sections because the excited states are approximated to the plane wave states.
 Therefore, the expected differences for excitation are not reliable.
-The differences of the low energy threshold come from the kinematical constraint, $E_{{\rm kin},I}>2\Delta E$.
-Also, the calculated bound energies are reported to have $\mathcal{O}(10)\ \%$ differences with experimental data~\cite{Ibe:2017yqa}.
+The differences in the low energy threshold come from the kinematical constraint, $E_{{\rm kin},I}>2\Delta E$.
+In addition, the calculated bound energies are reported to have $\mathcal{O}(10)\ \%$ differences from the experimental data~\cite{Ibe:2017yqa}.
+In this calculation, the change of the electron mass in $m_A$ by scattering is neglected.
+This change will cause a difference of $m_e/m_n \sim 10^{-4}$.

 The electron-nucleus interaction will also cause the excitation/ionization of electrons in small probability.
 This effect corresponds to the Migdal effect for the Coulomb force, which is neglected in this study because the factor $m_e/m_n$ suppression is expected in amplitude.
 Also, there are excitation/ionization processes of $j$-th electron from the interaction with $i$-th electron ($j\ne i$).